thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 * You can store only session identifier in the cookies and store the rest of session data on server side \(e.g. in a database\)

 If you follow the first approach, you need to encrypt some information in the cookie if that's a secret.

+### Clear session information when a user logout

+When a user logout from a website, all the information about that session needs to be cleared:

+- On the server side, if there are any session information saved in the memory/file/database, that needs to be cleared.
+This can be done by the request handler for the `/logout` route.

+- On the client side, if the session information is tracked in a cookie, the cookie needs to be removed.
+This can be done with JavaScript.
+As a developer, you just need to know the name of the session cookie to be removed.

 ## Demo: Using cookies for session tracking